congatudo/Congatudo/docs/_pages/general/why-congatudo.md

 Even if GitHub goes down it doesn't matter.<br/>
 Git is decentralized by default.
 Use a local backup.
 Use a backup somewhere else.<br/>
 On that note, check out the [Software Heritage](https://softwareheritage.org) project.

-**RTFM & RTFC or GTFO**

-## Further remarks

-Please note that Congatudo has no customers.<br/>
-It is provided free of charge with no warranty whatsoever.